wsydney76/craft-solrsearch/README.md

 ## Multi Site

-The plugin has no specific functionality for handling multi site content.
+The plugin has no specific functionality for handling multi site content besides setting a unique `key` value.

 The events will always be fired for all sites.